GoogleCloudPlatform/cloud-trace-data-source-plugin/README.md

 If you host Grafana on a GCE VM, you can also use the [Compute Engine service account](https://cloud.google.com/compute/docs/access/service-accounts#serviceaccount).
 You need to make sure the service account has sufficient permissions to access the traces in all projects.

+### Service account impersonation
+You can also configure the plugin to use [service account impersonation](https://cloud.google.com/iam/docs/service-account-impersonation).
+You need to ensure the service account used by this plugin has the `iam.serviceAccounts.getAccessToken` permission.
+This permission is in roles like the [Service Account Token Creator role](https://cloud.google.com/iam/docs/understanding-roles#iam.serviceAccountTokenCreator) (roles/iam.serviceAccountTokenCreator).
+Also, the service account impersonated by this plugin needs cloud trace user and project list permissions.
 ### Grafana Configuration
 1. With Grafana restarted, navigate to `Configuration -> Data sources` (or the route `/datasources`)
 2. Click "Add data source"